jakerutter/ClockPractice/README.md

 # ClockPractice
-An application that lets my daughter practice reading analog and digital time.
-As well as terms used to reference time.
+An application for practicing reading time and learning facts about time.

 ## Question Types
 There are questions that display a single analog clock with randomized time (5 min increments) where the user has to select the correct answer from multiple choice digital clock read out.